BurntSushi/termcolor/doc/rg.1.md

 : Add a new glob for a particular file type.
 Only one glob can be added at a time.
 Multiple --type-add flags can be provided.
 Unless --type-clear is used, globs are added to any existing globs inside of ripgrep.
 Note that this must be passed to every invocation of rg.
+Type settings are NOT persisted.

-  Example: `--type-add html:*.html`
+      Example: `rg --type-add 'foo:*.foo' -tfoo PATTERN`

 --type-clear *TYPE* ...
 : Clear the file type globs previously defined for TYPE.
 This only clears